Julia Trotzki

 🍯 Honey syrup for a milder sweetness

-But beware: You should always keep the lime in – it ensures the perfect balance between sweetness and acidity!
+But beware: You should still always keep the lime in – it provides the perfect balance between sweetness and acidity!

 2. Gin Tonic – Simple & Stylish